 Cardboard boxes are ideal for moving but are more susceptible to humidity long-term.
 Plastic containers help better protect books from mildew, bugs, and mice.
-Otherwise, book storage follows the same guidelines as packing them for a move: stack them or place them with the spine against the container wall.
+Also, use pallets or shelves to keep the boxes or bins off the floor where they’re more likely to encounter water damage.

 Choose the Right Storage Unit for Your Book Collection

 Now that you know what harms books and how to protect them, it is time to choose a storage space for all those books you want to keep but do not need to access on a regular basis.
 Your best bet will be a storage unit with climate control because of all the potential issues with humidity and mildew.
-Thankfully, there are plenty to choose from and you can rest assured that your book collection will live on unharmed.
+Thankfully, there are plenty of climate controlled facilities near you to choose from and you can rest assured that your book collection will live on unharmed.

 Following these useful tips on how to pick and pack your books for a move or storage ensures that you keep your home library in great condition and carry on with your TBR stack down the road!